azuregray/TSF-GRIP-Internship-Tasks/README.md

 ## Task 1: Object Recognition

+Task Description: To implement an object detector which identifies objects of various different classes in images and videos.
 For this task, I implemented cutting-edge techniques in **object recognition**.
 The results and details can be found in the respective task folder.

 ## Task 2: Color Identification in Images or Video

+Task Description: To implement an image color detector which identifies all the colours present in images and videos.
 In my second task, I delved into the world of **color identification** in images and videos.
 The code and outcomes are available in the respective project directory.

 I'm excited to share the outcomes of both tasks, and I encourage you to explore the projects in detail.